 They often don’t.
 And when what you think you have said is taken to mean something completely different, things can get complicated.

-In my workshops, I use the term ‘Fat Words’ to describe words that seem to say everything, but actually could mean too many different things.
+When I’m supporting leaders around this topic, I use the term ‘Fat Words’ or ‘Bulky Words’ to describe words that seem to say everything, but actually could mean too many different things.

-When I’m working with senior leaders in my coaching workshops, we start by defining the term ‘coaching’.
+For example, in my coaching workshops, we start by defining the term ‘coaching’.
 What usually follows is a nice colourful mind map with ‘coaching’ in the middle, and lots of words coming off to describe what this means.
 Job done!
+Box ticked!

-Except, for me, the words are just too big.
+Except, for me, the words are just too bulky – they’re fat words!

-They’re ‘fat’ because each of us has attached a different meaning to them based on our experience and to be sure we agree what they mean, they, need breaking down.
-Otherwise we just end up with vagueness and uncertainty.
+They’re ‘fat’ and ‘bulky’ because they’re too big.
+Each of us has attached a different meaning to them based on our experience.
+So, to be sure that we all agree what they mean, they need breaking down.
+Otherwise, all we end up with is vagueness and uncertainty.

 For example, we might decide that coaching is about supporting people.

-Another great ‘Fat Word’ which comes up is trust.
-As a leader, you may think you trust your staff based on your definition and experience of the word, but your staff may say you don’t.
+Another great ‘Fat or Bulky Word’ which comes up is trust.
+As a leader, you may think you trust your team based on your definition and experience of the word.
+But your team may say you don’t!

 Our perception of the situation is based on our interpretation of the word.
 And when interpretations are different, engagement can drop, mistakes are made and leaders end up re-doing delegated tasks.

-To make sure everyone’s on the same page, leaders need to dig deeper to understand what potential ‘Fat Words’ mean to everyone involved.
+To make sure everyone’s on the same page, leaders need to dig deeper to understand what potential ‘Fat or Bulky Words’ mean to everyone involved.

-During our discussions, it became apparent that they were expecting staff to ‘just know’ what was required – after all, they were basic instructions and they’d been working there for enough time.
-But as we’ve seen, what you think of as a ‘paper’ could mean something completely different to somebody else.
+Going back to the original example with my leadership coaching client, during our discussions, it became apparent that they were expecting their team to ‘just know’ what was required – after all, they were basic instructions and they’d been working there for enough time.
+But as we’ve seen, what YOU think of as a ‘paper’ could mean something completely different to somebody else.